abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

-Cultivation of these phrases and tuning in to the feelings they generate are helpful for the cultivation of a mood of loving-kindness, and they also give us an insight into the way the mind works, how we cherish or overlook ourselves, how we look at others, how we compare, how we judge.
+Cultivation of these phrases and tuning in to the feelings they generate are helpful for the cultivation of a mood of loving-kindness, and they also give us an insight into the way the mind works: how we cherish or overlook ourselves, how we look at others, how we compare, how we judge.
 In the loving-kindness meditation, when we allow the heart to abide in kindness and well-being there is no judging or comparing.